Slow websites can kill your business.

 The surprising answer for most businesses is yes — because these businesses are already losing that traffic.
 Businesses don’t realize they are losing this traffic because they’ve never achieved a truly quick website and the benefits that brings.
 As a result, many companies continue to waste advertising budget driving users to landing pages when those dollars are much more efficiently spent on re-capturing the users who are already there.

 The real question is, how much better could you be doing if you had a faster website?

 As it turns out, quite a lot better.

-When Pinterest rebuilt their site to reduce wait time by 40%, they experienced an increase in both traffic from search engines and conversion rate for signups of about 15%.
-And when furniture store Zitmaxx reduced their load time to 3 seconds, they saw their conversion rate jump by an incredible 50.2%.
+When Pinterest rebuilt their site to reduce wait time by 40%, they experienced an increase in traffic from search engines and a 15% bump in conversion rate for signups.
+When furniture store Zitmaxx reduced their load time to 3 seconds, they saw their conversion rate jump by an incredible 50.2%.